sahays/sahays.github.io/_posts/2022-06-01-schema-evolution-in-data-lake-environments-problems-and-solutions.md

 The analytical needs of an organization are never static; they change to reflect new business objectives, market conditions, and technological advancements.
 Schema evolution facilitates the introduction of new data models and structures to support these emerging analytical requirements.
 It allows data lakes to remain relevant and valuable, providing the necessary data structures for new types of analysis and reporting.

-## Problems in Data Lake Schema Evolution
+## Challenges in Data Lake Schema Evolution

 While necessary, schema evolution in data lakes presents a host of challenges that complicate data management and utilization.
 These problems stem from the inherent characteristics of data lakes, such as their scale, diversity of data, and the flexibility they offer.
 Addressing these issues is crucial for organizations to ensure their data lakes remain effective and efficient repositories for analytics and decision-making.